Keith Richards Biography, Career, Net Worth, And Other Interesting Facts

 Music journalist Nick Kent once described Rolling Stones guitarist Keith Richards as “mad, bad, and dangerous to know,” echoing a famous phrase about the poet Lord Byron.
 Mick Jagger, Richards’ bandmate, believed that this wild image contributed to Richards’ struggles with addiction.
 Despite Richards’ efforts to shed this image over the years, some people still perceive him as a drug-addled rebel.

-Richards gained notoriety for his drug use during the late 1960s and 1970s, partly due to several run-ins with the law and his openness about his heroin and drug habits.
+Keith Richards gained notoriety for his drug use during the late 1960s and 1970s, partly due to several run-ins with the law and his openness about his heroin and drug habits.
 He faced drug-related charges five times, with the first trial occurring in 1967 after a police raid on his estate in Sussex, England.
 Both Richards and Jagger were arrested, with Jagger receiving a three-month prison sentence for possession of amphetamines and Richards getting a one-year sentence for allowing cannabis use on his property.
 However, Richards’ conviction was later overturned due to lack of evidence.

 In 1977, Keith Richards was arrested again in Toronto for possession of heroin with intent to traffic, a serious offense that could have led to a lengthy prison term.
 He stayed in Toronto with his family until he was permitted to enter the United States for heroin addiction treatment.
 The charge was eventually reduced to simple possession.